kurt-krueckeberg/data-structures-cplus/notes/bsearch.md

 TODO: Why is the output from `compare_runtime()` the same as when searching for 7, 20 or 55, but different than when searching for -20?
 Why does it the search output when the key = 0?
 Is the output different with array B (versus array a)?

+During an actual search, the half chosen varies after the key is compared to the mid-point (and they are found to be not equal).
+Sometimes the lower half is chosen (after the comparision), sometimes the upper, so that the halves chosen might in general could be written (using u for upper and l for lower) as: u, l, l, u, l, u, l, l ,l u.

 ## Binary search perfomance analysis

 The worse case when a key is found, occurs when the search range has been narrowed to a single element and lo = hi = mid-point.
 The number of loop iterations (and comparisons of the key to the mid-point)